BHP1352/ChoreScript/README.md

 # ChoreScript
-Simple script to email a chore rotation to house members
+Simple script to email a chore rotation to house members.